ryanlintott/FrameUp/README.md

     // Runs when view is scrolled
 }
 ```

+Limitations:
+- If placed directly inside a NavigationView with a resizing header, this view may behave strangely when scrolling.
+To avoid this add 1 point of padding to the top of this view.
+- If the available space for this view grows for any reason other than screen rotation, this view will not grow to fill the space.
+If you know the value that causes this change, add an `.id(value)` modifier below this view to trigger the view to recalculate.
+This will cause it to scroll to the top.

 ## FULayout
 Similar to the SwiftUI `Layout` protocol, the FrameUp layout `FULayout` protocol is used to define view layouts.